Residential Support Worker.2552

-Working at Kyloe House is not just a job, it’s one of the most rewarding career choices you will make.
+Working at Thorndale House is not just a job, it’s one of the most rewarding career choices you will make.
 Our work is challenging and physical but if you have the drive and dedication, resilience and passion then you will enjoy an exciting and stable career with us.

-It is important that our children are supported by adults with a range of professional and personal experiences, ensuring they have access to positive roles models who can offer a range of skills and values to support our children to achieve their best possible outcomes in life.
+It is important that our children are supported by adults with a range of professional and personal experiences, ensuring they have access to positive role models who can offer a range of skills and values to support our children to achieve their best possible outcomes in life.

 The Band 4 is an entry level post therefore, we encourage applications from people with experience in a similar discipline, but this is not essential as we appreciate that there are adults that hold transferrable skills and values that meet the requirements of a suitable candidate but have never had the privilege of working directly with children and young people.

 We offer a comprehensive induction and shadowing process for all new staff, excellent training and development opportunities throughout your employment.
 Northumberland County Council acknowledge the importance of legacy planning, ensuring that our managers of the future are developed from within.